beratcabuk/gena/README.md

  Gena is a GENerative ai powered Assistant that sets up hangout sessions via WhatsApp messages.

 # A Quick Primer
  You need to set your own api key under a .env file.
-You can do this by adding the following line in the file.
+You can do this by adding the following line in a .env file.
  ```
  OPENAI_API_KEY=<your-api-key-here>
  ```